 Touta Konoe from Negima'sStealth Sequel, UQ Holder!, was taught by his adoptive mother that gender makes no difference on the battlefield.

 For Guts in Berserk, there is no such thing as chivalry when he deals with female opponents.
 But then again, holding back against women like Rosine or Slan would be plain suicidal.

 His first on-screen kill is a female demon after getting it on with her, sticking his Arm Cannon straight down her throat before blowing her brains out when she transforms to eat him alive like she previously did to Corkus during the Eclipse.

 It is played straight during the early flashback arc.
 Future love interest Casca attacks him after finding out he had to strip her naked to treat her wounds, and he tells her that he'd knock her on her ass if she wasn't a woman.
 Of course, Casca's far less of a threat to him than demons, and it was more of a fit than a fight.

 Kyon tried to punch Haruhi for going way too far in messing with Mikuru.

-The world of Pokémon Special has no gender issues as evil guys have no problem attacking heroic women and good guys have no problem attacking evil women.
+The world of Pokémon Adventures' has no gender issues as evil guys have no problem attacking heroic women and good guys have no problem attacking evil women.
 It helps that it's (usually) the Pokemon themselves that are doing the attacking, but it's worth noting that the girls take just as much damage as the guys.